Adam of Wodeham: Career

 Between the years 1329 and 1332, Wodeham's work became much more widespread and accessible as a result of lectures he gave at Norwich on Peter Lombard's “Sentences.”
 The topics at the Norwich lectures were quite diverse.
 Themes included everything from biblical interpretation to physics.
-It is important to note that Wodeham gave lectures at Norwich, London, and Oxford.
+Wodeham gave lectures at Norwich, London, and Oxford.
 At this point in time, the order and relationship of these lectures appears to be a matter of controversy.

 Following these lectures at Norwich, sometime immediately after 1330, Wodeham's career advanced and he began to lecture at Oxford.
 During this portion of his life, Wodeham lectured on theological topics.
 It is believed that Wodeham elaborated and built upon his Norwich lectures during this time.
 These lectures became available in Latin only in 1990.
 Currently, these lectures are the primary work available of Wodeham's.
 This stage of Wodeham's life at Oxford reached its completion just prior to 1340.

 It was during Wodeham's time at Oxford that he became most intellectually influential.
 Apart from the obvious interactions and dialogues that Wodeham had with his colleagues at Oxford, he also became well known in Paris during his Oxford years.
 As Courtenay points out in his biography on Wodeham, “[A]lmost all Parisian authors between 1342 and 1345 cite Wodeham.”
 Wodeham's work continued to be influential into the beginning of the 16th century.